 - 1. Contingency Reserve: The Contingency Reserve shall have a target balance of twenty five percent (25%) of General Fund "Operating Budget" as originally adopted.
-Operating Budget for this purpose shall include current expenditure appropriations and shall exclude Capital Improvement Projects and Transfers Out.
-Appropriation and/or access to these funds are generally reserved for emergency or unforeseen situations but may be accessed by Council by simple budget appropriation.
+Operating Budget for this purpose shall include current expenditure appropriations and shall exclude Capital Improvement Projects, Transfers Out, and additional discretionary payments to the City's unfunded pension liability.
+Appropriation and/ or access to these funds are generally reserved for emergency or unforeseen situations but may be accessed by Council by simple budget appropriation.
 Examples may include but are not limited to the following: - a.
 A catastrophic loss of critical infrastructure. - b.
 A State or Federally declared state of emergency. - c.
 Any settlement arising from a claim or judgment. - d.
 Deviation from budgeted revenue projections. - e.
 Any action by another government that eliminates or shifts revenues from the City. - f.
 Inability of the City to meet its debt service obligations in any given year. - g.
 Other circumstances deemed necessary by City Council to meet the claims and obligations of the City.